How Analytics Can Mitigate the Supply Chain Impact of Russia's War

 All of these options necessitate relying on other countries, which presents physical barriers, new trade regulations and time constraints.
 For example, the flight duration between the UK and India or Pakistan will increase while circumventing Russia.
 In addition, rising fuel prices add expense to the commute.
 And some of those alternatives won’t suffice for transporting perishable goods.

 The war in Ukraine is disrupting supply chains spanning multiple regions, but it needn’t lead to a halt in operations.
-To prevent major interruptions in trade flows, businesses should develop strategies backed by analytics to navigate this shifting landscape with confidence.
+To prevent major interruptions in trade flows, businesses should develop supply chain risk mitigation strategies backed by analytics to navigate this shifting landscape with confidence.

-Delivery promise optimization- Since air travel has become increasingly expensive due to Russia’s airspace prohibition, faster deliveries to keep customers happy are costing significantly more than in the past.
+Delivery promise optimization: Since air travel has become increasingly expensive due to Russia’s airspace prohibition, faster deliveries to keep customers happy are costing significantly more than in the past.
 As a result, it’s more crucial than ever to set the right expectations with customers, and charge appropriately while maintaining customer satisfaction.
+Supply chain risk mitigation strategies must include accurate delivery promises.

 The first step is to assess the impact of these new constraints on overall delivery time.
 The next is to update delivery promises with high accuracy, instead of apologizing for the delayed delivery and expecting the customer to understand.
 Finally, using an artificial intelligence algorithm to analyze in real time the factors that cause delays is essential.
-For example, when a customer places an order, such algorithms can provide updated and precise delivery times.
+For example, when a customer places an order, such supply chain analytics models can provide updated and precise delivery times.

 To execute this, the organization should have access to data on historical lead times, vendor lead times from service-level agreements, the origins of all parties involved in shipping product, and customer locations.
 Data that can be generated or extracted includes natural or man-made disruptions, port congestion and air-route traffic, geopolitical tensions and actual transit time, with traffic and other blockages taken into consideration.

-To make this possible, the organization should have access to data on the current load profile across all modes of transport, the current rate card, origin and destination pairs, and carrier capacities.
-Data that can be generated or extracted includes the demand forecast and consolidation scenarios.
+To make this possible, the organization should have readily available data on the current load profile across all modes of transport, the current rate card, origin and destination pairs, and carrier capacities.
+Their supply chain risk mitigation plan must have data that can be generated or extracted, including the demand forecast and consolidation scenarios.

 Relevant data that should be available to the organization includes the real-time production plan, raw material inventory, and the production plant’s capacity and constraints.
 Data that can be generated or extracted includes the demand forecast, supply risk index based on natural or man-made disruptions, and a control tower for end-to-end supply chain visibility.

 Since supplies are at higher risk of arriving late or not arriving at all, having good visibility into the entire supply chain beyond tier 1 suppliers is now crucial.
-With this level of dependency on tier 2 and other suppliers, it’s important to have a control tower to provide end-to-end visibility, from the status of sourcing of raw materials to last-mile delivery of finished product.
-The control tower will not only provide descriptive views of key performance indicators, but also generate predictive and prescriptive insights to optimize current scenarios.
+With this level of dependency on tier 2 and other suppliers, it’s important to have a supply chain control tower to provide end-to-end visibility, from the status of sourcing of raw materials to last-mile delivery of finished product.
+The control tower, part of your supply chain risk mitigation tools, will not only provide descriptive views of key performance indicators, but also generate predictive and prescriptive insights to optimize current scenarios.

 Though the current conflict in Ukraine is primarily between two nations, it has impacted businesses and supply chains across the globe.
 And, because such conflicts often occur without warning, there’s little time to adjust business practices accordingly.
 That’s why companies must turn to tools that can detect and respond to disruptive trends early.
 Smart recommendation engines can provide executives with peace of mind, and keep business moving forward when a disruption occurs.